 The aluminum angle berm uses ninety degree (90°) angle brackets that are designed to fit in built-in pockets located on your berm.
 Brackets can be slid into these pockets to form wall and bottom support.
 These aluminum angles are quick to install and easy to transport for fast deployment.
 Once installed, aluminum angles create a berm wall that is typically one foot in height and can surround entire tanks, pumps, or machines.

-According to Mark Wilkie, President of Granite Environmental, "To stay in compliance with EPA Secondary Containment regulations, our oil field containment berm for frac tank or pump storage is, compared to other spill containment berms, a fast and easy-to-setup product.
+According to Mark Wilkie, President of GEI Works, "To stay in compliance with EPA Secondary Containment regulations, our oil field containment berm for frac tank or pump storage is, compared to other spill containment berms, a fast and easy-to-setup product.
 The spill berm with aluminum angle side brackets can be built custom for every frac tank size to contain the required 110% of the stored liquid.
 Multifunctional in its use, this berm is able to collect both small and large amounts of liquids.
 Especially in the oil, gas, and mining industry where fast set up times, low transportation costs, and reusability of equipment is the key, this oil field berm is the perfect "life made easy" product."

 GEI Works, a supplier of spill berms, has provided secondary containment products to companies in a wide range of industries including construction, mining, and oil field fracking.
 Their product range includes items to help prevent pollution in water and land based locations.